 All of the Friend of the Court Offices (FOCs) in Michigan, pursuant to state mandate, have an interactive voice response system (IVR) that takes the initial phone call coming into the FOC office.
 When contacting the Friend of the Court Office by phone at

-877.543.2660 your call will be answered by the IVR.
-This IVR is available 24 hours per day, 7 days per week and provides information regarding payments, enforcement, payment coupons, direct deposit, scheduled hearings, office hours, location and much more.
+877.543.2660, your call will be answered by the IVR.
+This IVR is available 24 hours per day, 7 days per week and provides information regarding payments, enforcement, payment coupons, direct deposit, scheduled hearings, office hours, location, and more.
 The IVR provides step by step instructions for new users and will let experienced users move quickly through the prompts.